There are two main types of lung cancer: non-small cell

 cancer is more common than small cell lung cancer.
 About 85% of all lung

 cancers are non-small cell cancer.
-It generally grows
+It typically grows

 and spreads more slowly than small cell lung cancer.